 At KEXINO, we often talk with owners of companies that are doing some really cool things, even as they’re struggling with sales.

-Over the past couple of years I think we’ve heard just about every excuse imaginable as to why the sales aren’t coming in.
+As marketing businesses go, over the past couple of years I think we’ve heard just about every excuse imaginable from business owners as to why sales aren’t coming in.
 Customers don’t have the money to spend, XYZ Company has stolen market share or (the best one) that the industry as a whole isn’t buying at the moment.

 Is this due to global economic uncertainties?
 Unless you’re a publicly-quoted multinational, then it’s doubtful.